|Strongheart Tribal Approach to Research (STAR) Projects

 Grant Funding Period

-Funding will be provided for the research projects of one-year duration that will be conducted from May 1, 2022 through April 30, 2023.
+Funding will be provided for the research projects of eighteen months duration that will be conducted from January 31, 2024 through July 31, 2025.

-Applicants may request grant funds starting at $5,000 up to a maximum of $30,000.The funding is for one year only, and must be spent by the end of the grant period.
+Applicants may request grant funds starting at $5,000 up to a maximum of $30,000.The funding is for eighteen months only, and must be spent by the end of the grant period.

-An optional Pre-Application is encouraged and shall include a narrative (not to exceed two and a half pages) about the potential project idea and an additional one-page brief draft budget.
+A Pre-Application is required by every potential applicant.
 This information will be reviewed by the Strong Heart Study Center investigators and the NHLBI representatives who will provide input to applicants via phone/zoom.
-Although not required, the pre-application is intended to help applicants develop their public health knowledge and skills and refine their applications before submission.
+The pre-application is intended to help applicants develop their public health knowledge and skills and refine their applications before submission.

-a) What is the research question/community health concern you want to address?
+- What is the research question or community concern to be addressed?

-b) How does your proposed project address the problem?
+- How does your project address the above?

 Open Dates (Earliest Submission Date)